isomerpages/moe-tkgs/_resources/Admission/Appeal Process for Sec 1 Admission.md

 appeal application:</p>
 <ol data-tight="true" class="tight">
 <li>
-<p>The appeal for admission to TKGS opens on 19 Dec 2025 and closes on 24
+<p>The appeal for admission to TKGS opens on 19 December 2025 and closes on 24
-Dec 2025 at 5 p.m.
+December 2025 at 5 p.m.
 Please note that late or incomplete applications will not be considered.</p>
 </li>
 </ol>